siemens/gencmpclient/README.md

 ## Prerequisites

-This library should work with any flavor of Linux, including [Cygwin](https://www.cygwin.com/), potentially running on a virtual machine or the Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/windows/wsl/about)).
+This software should work with any flavor of Linux, including [Cygwin](https://www.cygwin.com/), potentially running on a virtual machine or the Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/windows/wsl/about)).

 The following network and development tools are required.